cglattfelder/fw-scripts/README.md

 [Extract Profiles](./extract-profiles/) - extract all configuration profile containing files out of a server, to ease creation of test server clones

 [Clean Booster Directories](./clean-booster-directories) - remove files belonging to unused filesets from a booster's storage

+[Comments to Custom Field](./comments-to-customfield) - make your client comments visible in a custom inventory field